safahas/wizword_new/README.md

 - SEI (Scoring Efficiency Index) measures efficiency; used in leaderboards/achievements.

 ### Personal Category (profile‑aware)
-If enabled (see ENABLE_PERSONAL_CATEGORY), Personal uses your Bio to request a personally relevant word and tailored hints.
+If enabled (see ENABLE_PERSONAL_CATEGORY), Personal uses your profile (Bio, Occupation, Education, Address) to request personally relevant words and tailored hints.
 The UI may briefly show “Generating personal hints…” until 3+ hints are ready; a Retry button appears if needed.

+### FlashCard Category (your text)
+- Add your own text in Profile → FlashCard Text.
+The game extracts meaningful words (stopwords excluded) and generates one concise hint per word.
+- API‑first for hint generation with local fallback; generated hints are saved into your `flash_pool` and reused.
+- The pool auto‑regenerates when you change and save the FlashCard text.
+Pool size is independent from Personal via `FLASHCARD_POOL_MAX` (or `FLASHCARD_WORDS_COUNT`).

 ## Screenshots